EmmaKnijn/standards/definitions/ap.md

 The interface ID MUST be a string, and MUST consist of a type and num part.

 The type MUST be any of the following:
-- wired
+- wired (for a wired modem)
-- wireless
+- wireless (for a wireless modem)
-- ender
+- ender (for an ender modem)
-- nat
+- other (for anything else (like a software modem))

-The num part MUST be an integer
+The num part MUST be an integer between 1 and 65536.

 `type:id`